-Are we a punctual people?
 Punctuality simply means being on time.
 It means that you are able to meet deadlines, being where you’re supposed to be when you’re supposed to be there, as promised, without exception and without excuse.
-That’s punctuality.

-In this blog, let me share with you three important reasons punctuality should be our practice as a Christian.
+In this blog, let me share with you three important reasons punctuality should be an indispensable practice of every Christian today.

-Point no. 1: Being punctual shows your respect to other people
+Point no. 1: Being punctual shows your respect for other people

 Point no. 2: Punctuality reveals your integrity